 In colder temperatures both materials perform well with silicone having a slight advantage by withstanding temperatures of down to -60°C.

-As shown in the diagram, silicone and EPDM vary when exposed to varying degrees of heat.
+As shown in the diagram, silicone rubber and EPDM vary when exposed to varying degrees of heat.

 Our Laboratory team performed a series of heat age tests on a standard piece of silicone sponge alongside a standard piece of EPDM sponge, both were 6mm thick.

 Six 58mm circles were cut from the original pieces and then placed in the oven at different temperatures.
 The results were then recorded as follows: